 Korea and Kuwait Enjoy a Healthy Relationship

-Ambassador Jasem Albudaiwi has been in Korea for 18 months, and although he has been lucky enough to avoid needing medical treatment during his time here, he has witnessed the huge advances that the Korean medical care system has recently made.
-From having an in depth annual health screen as a customer, to taking a hands on involvement in various hospital visits in his role as Ambassador, it is no wonder that H.E Jasem Albudaiwi wants to strength the medical cooperation between Korea and Kuwait.
+H.E.
+Jasem Albudaiwi has been in Korea for 18 months, and although he has been lucky enough to avoid needing medical treatment during his time here, he has witnessed the huge advances that the Korean medical care system has recently made.
+From having an in-depth annual health screen as a customer to taking a hands-on involvement in various hospital visits in his role as Ambassador, it is no wonder that Ambassador Jasem Albudaiwi wants to strengthen the medical cooperation between Korea and Kuwait.
 Asia Society Korea Center’s contributing writer Matthew Fennell met up with the Ambassador to talk about this cooperation.

 In his conclusion, the Ambassador spoke about the advancements in the Korean healthcare system and acknowledged that Kuwait can benefit a lot from the cooperation.
-“Korean healthcare is famous in the areas of cancer, liver and heart disease, not to mention its cutting edge procedures in plastic surgery.
-This, along with the expertise in hospital management, make it a great partner in healthcare”.
+“Korean healthcare is famous in the areas of cancer, liver, and heart disease, not to mention its cutting-edge procedures in plastic surgery.
+This, along with the expertise in hospital management, makes it a great partner in healthcare”.

 *Interview by Matthew Fennell, Asia Society Korea Center's Contributing Writer.